New York Burn Injury Lawyer

 Ongoing medical treatment and skin grafts have the potential to improve quality of life, but access is often out of reach due to cost.
 When catastrophic burn injuries are the result of someone else’s negligence, you deserve substantial compensation and access to the best treatment available.

 The New York burn injury lawyers at The Lanier Law Firm are dedicated to the cause of those who are wrongfully injured.
-While compensation cannot reverse the injuries, it can drastically improve treatment outcomes and help you experience a fulfilling life.
+While compensation cannot reverse injuries, it can drastically improve treatment outcomes and help you experience a fulfilling life.

 How are burns classified?